Region Overviews: Europe Travel Guide: Overview

 Encapsulating 50 nations and a dizzying amount of cultural and natural diversity, Europe is a traveler’s playground.

 Prepare to be awestruck.
 Exhilarated.
 In this place where trails lead to remote hamlets, glacial lakes and green pastures, over hidden mountain passes and beside sparkling glaciers.
 Where chalets welcome you with a cold beer or a rich hot chocolate.
 Prepare for the height of Switzerland.
-Prepare for the Swiss Alps.
+Prepare for an incredible Swiss Alps hiking tour.

 THIS ITINERARY: 6 days, 5 nights